-During a recent penetration test, I was hacking away at some some packet captures and noticed unencrypted Microsoft SQL Server (MSSQL) traffic.
+During a recent penetration test, I was hacking away at some packet captures and noticed unencrypted Microsoft SQL Server (MSSQL) traffic.
 The syntax was unmistakable.
-At first I thought this might be a way to capture some authentication credentials.
+At first, I thought this might be a way to capture some authentication credentials.
 However, MSSQL encrypts login traffic which meant I would have to crack the encryption to get credentials.
 If the installation uses a self-signed certificate, that is fairly easy to crack.

 Unfortunately, for this particular client engagement, cracking SQL Server encryption was beyond the scope of the project.
 So, I had to set my curiosity aside for the time being and complete the penetration test for the client.
 However, I could not help thinking I was on to something.
-Was there a way to attack a SQL Server box without any credentials?
+Was there a way to attack an SQL Server box without any credentials?
 I decided to take my hypothesis to the lab and try some experiments.

 What I found was that with a little packet hacking, I could take control of a Microsoft SQL Server box without having any stolen credentials using a Man in the Middle style attack.

 Man in the Middle

 Back in my lab, I began to research this more.
 For my investigation, I was running MSSQL Server 2014 Express on Windows Server 2012 R2.
 The client machine was a Windows 10 system running MSSQL Management Studio 2014.
 My attack machine was a relatively new installation of Kali 2.0 Linux.
 All of these systems are on the same subnet, simulating an attacker on the internal network.
 This was nearly identical to the setup I had at the client site.